yxlin/yxlin.github.io/_docs/cognitive-model/lba3.md

 ```

 ## Appendix
 If data were stored by a previous version or by DMC, their arraies and matrices
-are arranged differently as noted at https://github.com/yxlin/ggdmc.
+are arranged differently as noted [here](https://github.com/yxlin/ggdmc).
 The
 following is one way to tranpose arraies and matrices.

 ```